djyasin/InventoryTracker/README.md

 - Users can register an account
 - Logged in users can add, edit, and delete inventory
-- Guests can view the library of books and book details
+- Guests can view the library of books and book details ** Ability to assign/remove inventory items to a named group/collection(category)

 ## Demo